21 SECRET WAYS TO SAVE MONEY ON YOUR HOME INSURANCE

 If you don’t have time to read the whole list, the most important tip is this: Only phone your insurance company to notify them of damage or loss if you are definitely covered and intend to make a claim.
 This might save you money in the future – read number 20 below to find out more.

 1. Don’t just buy insurance from your mortgage provider or bank, even though they may give you the impression that it’s compulsory to purchase their product.
 This simply isn’t the case – you can buy home insurance from any provider, no matter who you get your mortgage from.

 2. Combining your buildings and contents cover in one policy is less expensive than buying two separate policies.

 3. Don’t buy additional cover options unless you really want the extra protection they provide.
-If you have young children or you're planning to do a lot of DIY and you know you're clumsy, accidental damage may well be worth it.
-Equally, if you have a lot of expensive personal possessions that you regularly take outside your home, such as an iPad, a gadget insurance or a Rolex watch, adding contents cover away from the home would be a good idea too.
+If you have young children or you’re planning to do a lot of DIY and you know you’re clumsy, accidental damage may well be worth it.
+Equally, if you have a lot of expensive items that you regularly take outside your home, such as an iPad or a Rolex watch, paying a bit extra to specify these items for cover against theft and physical damage would be a good idea too.
 But if not, deselect it.